njelich/isquare-deploy-hackathon/README.md

 ### 4. Integrate your model in a production environment
-We will provide you with the url and access key to a deployed face pixeliser.
+*Note: you will need a laptop with a webcam to run this tutorial* We will provide you with the url and access key to a deployed face pixeliser.
+We also provide you with the `.html` and `.css` files of a simple website.
+The goal of the website is the following:

-Use an existing deployed model and interact with the deployed model through cli (streamio webcam) [25 minutes]

-install the python cli and package

-write a client to stream the webcam (use the provided example file)

-SOLUTION PRESENTATION [5 minutes]

-Workshop part 2 INTEGRATE WITH FLASK [50 minutes]

-Flask backend integration [30 minutes]

-Set up the example repository

-Modify the config to the desired model

-Run the frontend and backend services
+A user should be able to take a picture with their webcam, which is sent for inference to the face pixeliser.
+Both images are then displayed to the user via the web interface.

+1. Run the website and test it (it is not connected to the model yet).
+Explore the different files to understand what is where.
+2. Take a look at the [backend](webapp/app.py).
+3. Using the I2Client class from the i2-cli, connect the backend to the deployed model.
-Test the model
+4. Test that the website is working properly.

-SOLUTION PRESENTATION [5 minutes]

-Bonus [If your fast]
+[optional] In a real world production environment, the data evolves constantly, and the models should to.
+To demonstrate how easy this is with iSquare deploy, we will change the deployed model by a similar one.
+1. Modify the code of the pixeliser so that faces are replaced with correctly sized emojis instead of being pixelized.

-Modify the config to another model
+2. Deploy the model using iSquare deploy

-Enjoy how the same code makes use of an other model

-Open Question and Feedbak [10 minutes]
+3. Replace the acesses in your code.
+4. Test your model!